evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 The BYD Tang EV600 lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
 The driver can choose between 2 modes:

-- Sport: Dynamic throttle.
-- eco: Efficent throttle.
+- Sport: Dynamic throttle. - eco: Efficent throttle.

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The BYD Tang EV600 is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 320 mm, while the rear discs are 320 mm.

 ### Regenerative Braking